|For registration click here|

 Nimli (near Alwar), Tijara, Rajasthan

-Anil Agarwal Environment Training Institute (AAETI) offers this course to familiarize participants with the impact of weather conditions, building geometry, material choices and the role building physics plays in designing affordable dwellings.
+Anil Agarwal Environment Training Institute (AAETI) offers this course to familiarize participants with the ambit of current government policies and schemes, inclusive spatial planning, innovative and cost-effective environmental services, and the role building geometry and material choice plays in planning and designing climate appropriate housing.

 21,000 per participant.
 Partial sponsorship and Group Discounts available.
-(Course fee includes tution fee, external expert lecture sessions, training materials, Boarding and lodging, Transport from New Delhi to AAETI and back)
+(Course fee includes tuition fee, external expert lecture sessions, training materials, Boarding and lodging, Transport from New Delhi to AAETI and back)

-Anil Agarwal Environment Training Institute (Centre for Science and Environment initiative), Nimli (near Alwar), Tijara, Rajasthan
+Anil Agarwal Environment Training Institute, Nimli (Near Alwar), Tijara, Rajasthan

 WHO CAN APPLY